 Apple on Thursday dropped a pair of updates for the company’s high-end audio software programs, Logic Express and Logic Pro.

 The 139.68MB Logic Express 9.1.3 and 193.01MB Logic Pro 9.1.3 both primarily list improvements involving Hyper-Threading, an Intel technology that allows for the creation of virtual processors.
 The Express update improves compatibility with Hyper Threading while the Pro update fixes some problems related to Hyper Threading support.

-the previous 9.1.2 update, among them: an unexpected quit when using the Native Instruments Kontakt 4 Memory Server, a situation where a pair of Pedalboard stomboxes (“Classic Wah” and “Modern Wah”) stopped responding to mouse input, a bug where Logic would open fewer audio processing threads on i7 Quad-core Macs than in 9.1.1, and an issue where flattening and merging a Take Folder could result in an empty region due to a soloed track.
+In addition, the updates also fix a number of other bugs, including several that manifested in the previous 9.1.2 update, among them: an unexpected quit when using the Native Instruments Kontakt 4 Memory Server, a situation where a pair of Pedalboard stomboxes (“Classic Wah” and “Modern Wah”) stopped responding to mouse input, a bug where Logic would open fewer audio processing threads on i7 Quad-core Macs than in 9.1.1, and an issue where flattening and merging a Take Folder could result in an empty region due to a soloed track.
 There’s also a patch for an issue where Logic could stop resonding during launch due to the use of the TouchOSC Control Surface plug-in while Objective Development’s Little Snitch was set up to deny Logic network access.

 Both updates require Mac OS X 10.5.8 or later and can be downloaded from Apple’s support downloads site.

 Read our full Logic Studio review

 Logic Express 9